ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 - STATUS UPDATE Aug 9: As of Wednesday morning, Slurm is operational, and nodes are gradually coming online.

+- FINAL UPDATE Aug 11: All Slurm partitions are online, as are the JupyterHub and RStudio web servers.
+We profusely apologize for the extended downtime, and thank you for your patience and understanding.

 ## Unannounced exceptions

 <!--